fkarg/fkarg.github.io/drafts/getting-things-done.md

 # Review

 ## Main Takeaways
+I read the book twice.
+The first time I did not take notes, the second time I did maybe somewhat extensively.
+I thought to 'know' what GTD was even before reading the book, turns out I was somewhat wrong about that.
+He gave a couple of examples on how **not** to organize your life, and I was surprised that compared to most of them, I was ding considerably well.

+This is only where it gets interesting though, since, after all, I have only then been made aware of a lot of the inner workings, on the subtleties of these techniques.
+I had a couple guesses regarding that, and while most of them held true and where validated, some core assumptions where challenged and required me to properly re-think them.

+I also noticed that I was mixing levels considerably.
+And I was unsure on how to handle items that are supposed to be on multiple lists (e.g. @short and
+@home) without a massive organizational overhead.
+Until I migrated to my current system.

 First read:
 - noticed I was doing quite well in compared to a lot of examples given
 - still massive room for improvement